nbudhathoki/12WeeksOfNLPLearning/README.md

 # 12 Weeks Of NLP Learning
 This repo is to keep track of my learnings that I plan on doing for 12 weeks to study **Natural Language Processing (NLP).**
 I will be going thru and updating this on weekly basis.
-Updates will be pushed either Fridays or Weekends of the week.
+Updates will be pushed either *Fridays or Weekends*.

 ![NLP](https://user-images.githubusercontent.com/37938955/150614844-aa9a3baa-61ca-4e01-8af6-95ee8dfd4bec.png)